griffda/PROCESS-/documentation/proc-pages/development/debugging.md

 $1 = 24
 ```

+!!! note "GDB and pytest can be used in much the same way"
+    `pytest` can be substituted for `python -m pytest` meaning that we can run GDB over our test suite by:

+    ```
+    gdb python
+    >>> run -m pytest
+    ```

 ## Valgrind
 Valgrind provides, among other things, a memory error checker, `memcheck`.
-We provide the Python suppression file, that stops errors in the Python binary being reported, in the `dev` folder as `valgrind-python.supp`.
+We provide the Python suppression file, that stops errors in the Python binary being reported, `valgrind-python.supp`.

 We can then run the valgrind commands to chech for memory errors.

 Perform standard analysis that outputs to `valgrind.log` in your current directory:
 ```
-PYTHONMALLOC=malloc valgrind --suppressions=dev/valgrind-python.supp --log-file=valgrind.log process -i tests/regression/scenarios/2D_scan/IN.DAT
+PYTHONMALLOC=malloc valgrind --suppressions=valgrind-python.supp --log-file=valgrind.log process -i tests/regression/scenarios/2D_scan/IN.DAT
 ```

 Perform some more detailed analysis that checks for the origin of unitialised values: